-Open Society and Democracy explores the principles, progress, and challenges of open society and democracy at a time of authoritarian resurgence.
-OSUN’s programs examine what makes an open society, how open society is weakened in today’s world, and how to advance open society in the face of contemporary challenges.
+Democratic Practice explores the principles, progress, and setbacks of democracy at a time of authoritarian resurgence.
+OSUN’s programs examine contemporary and historical dynamics of democratic practice and open society, including the erosion of democracy in today’s world, and opportunities to advance democratic practice in the face of current challenges.

 Sustainability and Climate

 Sustainability is a defining challenge of our age, as the ambitions of human enterprise continue on a collision course with planetary life support systems.
 OSUN provides a distinctive combination of: interdisciplinary study across environmental, social, economic, and governance dimensions; rigorous scientific inquiry; emphasis on sustainability as a decision and leadership challenge; explicit solutions orientation; and truly global perspectives.

 Inequalities of multiple types characterize the contemporary world.
 OSUN’s programs explore the causes and consequences of inequalities within and between societies, including national and global disparities in income and wealth, social and political dimensions of inequality, and various forms of inequality related to gender, race, ethnicity, and forced displacement.

 Human rights are under assault around the world.
 OSUN deepens the theoretical interdisciplinary knowledge and strengthens the skills for empirical analysis to defend and advance human rights.
 It interweaves the study of human rights law, politics, and advocacy with a focus on the power of aesthetic, performative, and curatorial forms in human rights struggles.